Chronology

 Fall 1961

 Kaprow arranges a meeting with Ivan Karp, director of Leo Castelli.
 Brings The Engagement Ring, Girl with Ball, Look Mickey and Step-on Can with Leg.
-Castelli contacts the artist several weeks later and agrees to represent him.
-In the meantime, Ileana Sonnabend visits the Highland Park studio with Billy Klüver.
-Irving Blum also visits.
-Sonnabend and Blum also offer to represent him.
+Castelli contacts the artist several weeks later and agrees to represent him.41Oral history interview with Ivan C. Karp, March 12, 1969.
+Archives of American Art, Smithsonian Institution.
+[Conducted by Paul Cummings.]
+Around this time, Ileana Sonnabend and Irving Blum also see Lichtenstein's work and offer to represent him.

 September 22–October 14, 1961